-- There is a very high eye pressure (over 30) or evidence of angle-closure glaucoma.
+- There is high eye pressure or evidence of angle-closure glaucoma.

-- If there are repeatedly high eye pressures approaching 30 even in spite of a normal visual field test.
+- If there are repeatedly high eye pressures despite normal visual field testing.
 Damage may be imminent in these cases.

 - If there is progressive worsening of the appearance of the optic nerve or worsening of blind spots on the visual field test.